top of page

 Effective strategies include:

-• Externalize tasks.
-Turn invisible steps into visible ones.
-Use checklists, sticky notes, alarms, or visual timers.
-This keeps track of what needs to happen, and reduces stress.
+• Externalizing tasks.
+Transform invisible tasks into visible ones using checklists, sticky notes, alarms, or visual timers.

-• Chunking.
-Group similar activities together.
-Instead of the long to-do list, try a “today’s top three” list.
-Celebrate each finished chunk to help keep up momentum.
+• Chunking tasks.
+Group related activities together.
+Instead of an exhaustive to-do list, create a “today’s top three” list, celebrating each completed task to maintain momentum.

 Mindfulness, Resilience, and Self-Compassion

-• Mindfulness with movement.
-For restless minds or bodies, try walking meditations, fidget tools, or short grounding practices (like feeling your feet on the floor).
+• Mindfulness through movement.
+For active minds or bodies, try walking meditations, fidget tools, or brief grounding exercises.

-• Concrete self-compassion.
-Instead of vague advice, use scripts or phrases.
-For example, “It’s okay to need a break—my brain is working hard.”
+• Concrete self-compassion techniques.
+Provide explicit scripts or phrases.
+E.g., “It’s okay to take a break—my brain is working hard.”

-These strategies spark engagement, boost confidence, and help neurodivergent clients see real progress in daily life.
-Coaches build strong partnerships, opening up space for new skills and wins over time.
+These strategies nurture engagement, enhance confidence, and support neurodivergent clients in recognizing tangible improvements in their lives.
+Coaches cultivate strong partnerships, creating opportunities for new skills and achievements.

 Creating Allyship: Coaches as Advocates for Neurodiversity